arrayfire/arrayfire-java/README.md

 Usage
 ----------------

-After you the necessary pre-requisites, edit the following paramets
+After you satisfy the necessary pre-requisites, edit the following parameters

 - Open `Makefile` and change `AF_PATH` to the right location